 She has provided medico-legal expert evidence for plaintiffs, defendants and the courts on a range of areas including homicide, sexual abuse, physical abuse, domestic violence, standard of psychiatric care and the psychiatric sequelae of injuries and surgical procedures.

-She is an Assessor and Review Panelist for the Motor Accident Authority of NSW and a senior independent examiner for the TAC (Victoria).
+She is an Assessor and Review Panelist for the Motor Accident Authority of NSW (SIRA) and a senior independent examiner for the TAC (Victoria).
 She has been a member of Medical Panels Victoria.
 She is trained in psychiatric impairment systems used in Victoria (GEPIC) and NSW (PIRS).